 Digital transaction – A transaction performed using a Merchant website or mobile application, rather than a POS terminal.

-Purchase transaction – Within the Differential Rate categories, Purchase transaction refers to all channels including Transfer transactions.
+Purchase transaction – Within the Differential Rate categories, Purchase transaction refers to all channels including Transfer transactions and card types.

 Cashout – has the meaning in the rules and for clarity is a transaction where the cardholder receives cash (Australian notes or coins) from a merchant, either as a standalone transaction, or combined with the purchase of goods or services.

 *- MN has the meaning of a multi-network card.